home-assistant/home-assistant.io/source/_components/knx.markdown

 The [KNX](https://www.knx.org) integration for Home Assistant allows you to connect to a KNX/IP devices.

-The component requires a local KNX/IP interface or a KNX/IP router.
+The integration requires a local KNX/IP interface or a KNX/IP router.
 Through this, it will send and receive commands to and from other devices to the KNX bus.

 <div class='note'>
 Please note, the `knx` platform does not support Windows.